oemof/oemof-thermal/docs/stratified_thermal_storage.rst

    down or up, respectively.
 Losses to the environment through the surface of the storage depend on the size of the hot and cold zone.

-* We assume a cylindrical storage with of diameter d and height h, with two temperature regions that are perfectly separated.
+* We assume a cylindrical storage of diameter d and height h, with two temperature regions that are perfectly separated.
 * The temperatures are assumed to be constant and correspond to the feed-in/return temperature of the heating system.
-* Heat conductivity of the storage has to be passed as well as a timeseries for outside temperatures for the calculation of heat losses.
+* Heat conductivity of the storage has to be passed as well as a timeseries of outside temperatures for the calculation of heat losses.
 * There is no distinction between outside temperature and ground temperature.
 * Material properties are constant.